sezzle/sezzle-merchant-resources/Widgets/4-Local Config.md

 ## renderToPath

 The `renderToPath` tells the widget to appear after a certain element relative to the `targetXPath`.
 Its value is interpreted as follows: The path targets the price element with `.` or the parent container with `..`. `..` can be used to travel through multiple parent levels.
 It can then descend more exactly into child elements using ID, class, or tagName-index as before.
-It will also accept pseudo-elements such as `::first-child`
+Unlike `targetXPath`, it will also accept pseudo-elements such as `::first-child`.

 To illustrate `renderToPath`, below is the product price area from the Shopify theme Lorenza: